StackExchange/dnscontrol/docs/getting-started.md

 {% highlight js %}
 {
-  "cloudflare":{ //provider name to be used in dnsconfig.js
+  "cloudflare":{ // provider name to be used in dnsconfig.js
-    "apikey": "key", //API key
+    "apikey": "key", // API key
-    "apiuser": "username" //username for cloudflare
+    "apiuser": "username" // username for cloudflare },
-  },
-  "namecom":{ //provider name to be used in dnsconfig.js
+  "namecom":{ // provider name to be used in dnsconfig.js
-    "apikey": "key", //API Key
+    "apikey": "key", // API Key
-    "apiuser": "username" //username for name.com
+    "apiuser": "username" // username for name.com
   }
 }
 {%endhighlight%}